lak882/seti/README.md

 * The data class, CSP page and CSP caller method are recreated to include the new property.

 # Setup Overview
-The Technical Overview describes all the changes that are made to HealthShare when you run zpm.
+The Setup Overview describes all the changes that are made to HealthShare when you run zpm.
 ## zpm "install seti"
 ### Module.xml
 * Imports SETI package into HSCUSTOM